DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

     ufw reload > /dev/null

-_Note: thanks to [cloudflare-ufw](https://github.com/Paul-Reed/cloudflare-ufw/blob/master/cloudflare-ufw.sh), which however would not be needed thanks to [Authenticated Origin Pulls](https://developers.cloudflare.com/ssl/origin-configuration/authenticated-origin-pull) – explained in the guide "How To Host a Website Using Cloudflare and Nginx on Ubuntu 20.04" in step 3 at the beginning of this blog post._
+_Note: [cloudflare-ufw](https://github.com/Paul-Reed/cloudflare-ufw/blob/master/cloudflare-ufw.sh) makes this last step easier, which however would not be needed thanks to [Authenticated Origin Pulls](https://developers.cloudflare.com/ssl/origin-configuration/authenticated-origin-pull) – explained in the guide "How To Host a Website Using Cloudflare and Nginx on Ubuntu 20.04" in step 3 at the beginning of this blog post.
+Additionally, technically, we could simply block all incoming connections to the Droplet as the Cloudflare Tunnel would be the only allowed entry point, making everything a little more secure._

 * * *